LogoLogo

 or import the corresponding updater mapStateUpdaters.togglePerspectiveUpdater and call it inside the root reducer.
 The example below demos how to add a button outside kepler.gl component, and update the map perspective when click it.

-import keplerGlReducer, {mapStateUpdaters} from 'kepler.gl/reducers';
+import keplerGlReducer, {mapStateUpdaters} from '@kepler.gl/reducers';

 // Root Reducer